 Think about it.
 You go to work for 25- 35 years and get paid regularly for your efforts.
 Then one day you stop working and there is no paycheck.
 There is only what you have saved and any other guaranteed sources of income you may have to pay your bills.
 Suddenly those checks showing up in the mailbox become a little more important.
 This is what I call mailbox money; things like Social Security benefits, employer sponsored retirement accounts, annuity payments, etc.

 It makes sense to take an inventory of what it costs you to live.
-Do some budget analysis to get a handle on what your costs are versus the probability your pile of money will be around as long as you are.
-Knowing what it costs to live and what it costs to have those “extras” can be a really-really good thing to know; especially before you retire.
+Do a budget analysis, so you can get a handle on what your costs are and the probability that your pile of money will be around if you are.
+Knowing what it costs to live and what it costs to have those extras can be a good thing to know; especially before you retire.

-There are two categories you need to deal with.
-The first is your “must haves.”
-These are items which are absolutely essential for you to maintain your core standard of living.
+There are two categories to deal with, and the first is your “must haves.’
+These are items which are essential for you to maintain your core standard of living.
 This includes eating, sleeping indoors, health insurance, transportation costs, etc.

-The second category is the fun stuff in your life; the reason you worked and saved all those years.
-Things like travel, recreation, and any other non-essential living expenses into the budget as well.
-Knowing what that will cost you is a worthwhile effort.
+The second category is the fun stuff in your lifestyle; the reason you worked and saved all those years.
+Figure things like travel, recreation, and any other non-essential living expenses into the budget as well.
+Knowing what that will cost you is a worthwhile effort to undertake.

 Next, you need to evaluate what you have coming in without having to take from your “pile of money.”
 So, do you have social security yet?
 Have you done the work to determine when you will take it?
-Did you do a comparative analysis to see if you are short changing yourself, or are you maximizing this benefit for which you paid during your working career?
-These are fairly important questions to think about ahead of time.
+Did you do a comparative analysis to see if you are shortchanging yourself in some manner, or are you maximizing this benefit for which you paid during your working career?
+These are important questions to think about ahead of time.

 What about health care costs?
-If you intend to travel, how will your insurance benefits pay if you were to get sick or injured while traveling out of your network?
+If you intend to travel, how will your insurance benefits pay if you were to get sick or injured while out of your network?
 What about overseas travel and healthcare?